Jathin-24/website-blocker-v1/README.md

-Here’s a **cleaned-up and well-structured version** of your `README.md` with an improved **file structure section** and better formatting for clarity and professionalism:

----

 # 🚫 Website Blocker v1 — *Focus Guardian*

 A Chrome extension to help you stay focused by blocking distracting websites and keywords.
 It features a modern React UI, persistent settings, analytics, dark mode, and more.